Staying Safe: Harm Reduction

 - Eating regularly to ensure adequate nutrition

-- Getting clean needles, naloxone overdose kits, fentanyl strips, or smoking supplies from a local needle exchange program
+- Getting sterile needles, naloxone overdose kits, fentanyl strips, or smoking supplies from a local needle exchange program

 If overdose happens, rescue is more likely when people: